BetonQuest/BetonQuest/docs/Documentation/Reference.md

 ## Points

 Points are like tags, but with amount.
 You can earn them for doing quest, talking with NPC’s, basically for everything you want.
 You can also take the points away, even to negative numbers.
 Points can be divided to categories, so the ones from _beton_ category won’t mix with points from _quests_ group.
-Of course then you can check if player has (or doesn’t have) certain amount and do something based on this condition.
+Of course then you can check if player has (or doesn't have) certain amount and do something based on this condition.
 They can be used as counter for specific number of quest done, as a reputation system in villages and even NPC’s attitude to player.

 ## NPCs